A ‘warming’ tea, red dates longan tea helps to nourish the blood, builds up qi and strengthen the spleen and stomach.

 Once the water starts to boil in the pot, there is an unmistakable aroma from the dried red dates and longan.
 I love the slightly smoky and woody scent with a hint of citrus aroma.

 For more Chinese desserts and drinks, check out this page.

 Further reading on the health benefits of dried red dates:

 - 150 g dried red dates (about 2 cups)

 - ½ cup to 1 cup of dried longan (depending how sweet you'd like)

 - 1 dried sugar coated tangerine (橘饼) - optional

 - Briefly rinse the dried red dates.
 Cut into small pieces.
 This is for presentation purposes.
 You may skip this step and use the whole dried red date if you wish.

 - Place the dried red dates, dried longan, dried orange and water into a soup pot.
-Bring to a boil then simmer for about an hour.
-Add sugar to taste if necessary.
+Bring to a boil then simmer for about 30 to 40 minutes.
+Add sugar to taste if desired.

 - To serve, scoop some longans and dates into individual cups and pour the tea.